Frequently Asked ELECTION Questions

 - 355 48th St. SE (outside the Kentwood Activities Center)

 How can I return my absentee ballot?
-If you’re returning your signed absentee ballot by mail to the City Clerk's office, we recommend you put it in the mail by Monday, Oct.
-26. You also can hand-deliver it to the Clerk’s office at Kentwood City Hall, 4900 Breton Ave.
-SE, during regular business hours or use one of the 24-hour drop boxes located outside City Hall and the Kentwood Activities Center, 355 48th St. SE.
+If you’re returning your signed absentee ballot by mail to the City Clerk's Office, we recommend you put it in the mail by Monday, Oct.
+30 for the November 2023 election.
+You also can hand-deliver it to the Clerk’s Office at Kentwood City Hall, 4900 Breton Ave.
+SE, during regular business hours or use one of the 24-hour drop boxes listed above.
 To track your absentee ballot, go to Michigan.gov/Vote.

 On Election Day, if you’ve already turned in an absentee ballot and want to vote in person, you won’t be allowed to do so.